moabukar/tech-vault/README.md

 - What is master-slave replication?
 And what is master-master replication?
 - What is Synchronous vs Asynchronous replication?
 - What are indexes in databases?
+- How can one improve query performance by using index hunting?
+- What do you understand by ‘Atomicity’ and ‘Aggregation’?
+- What is database partitioning?
+-

 Advanced: